Filters

 • Wear with Palazzos

 Palazzos are wide leg pants that give a flowy look.
-Pair plain cotton chikankari short kurti or silk palazzos in a light color with your embroidered kurti.
+Pair plain cotton chikankari kurti or silk palazzos in a light color with your embroidered kurti.
 Add some bangles, earrings and flats to complete this trendy outfit.
 This combination is nice for small get-togethers.

 • Wear with Skinny Jeans